adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_mac.md

 *  Azure Mobile .NET Server Entity
 *  Microsoft.OWIN.Host.SystemWeb

+!!! tip
+    The Azure Mobile .NET Server Quickstart NuGet package has all the other packages as dependencies.
+Add the Quickstart package first to save yourself some time.

 You should also take the opportunity to update any NuGet packages that were automatically added to the project.
 To do so, right click on **Packages** and choose **Update**.

 Next you'll need to add the following folders to the **Backend** project.
 Right click on **Backend** and select Add -> New Folder and create the following:

 * Controllers
 * DataObjects
 * Models

 Next you'll need to remove the following files that were created as part of the template.
 Right click on each of the following files and choose Remove and click the Delete button:

 * App_Start/WebApiConfig.cs
 * Global.asax

 Now we can add the files that will consist of our backend.
 We'll start by creating the three files that will handle projecting a single table in our database - the TodoItem table - into the mobile realm with the aid of an opinionated [OData v3][5] feed.
 To that end, we need three items:

 * A `DbSet<>` within the `DbContext`
 * A Data Transfer Object (or DTO)
 * A Table Controller

 Start by right clicking on `DataObjects` and choose Add -> New File.
 Select General -> Empty Class and name it